davechilders/davechilders/README.md

 ## Hi there 👋, I'm Dave.

-Data scientist with background in statistics and causal inference.
-I design and conduct rigorous analyses to determine whether interventions, products, and policies actually move the needle.
+Statistician and data scientist with expertise in R programming, statistical modeling, and data visualization.
+My work spans scientific research, statistical consulting, and software product development, with a particular interest in the intersection of statistics, software, and scientific communication.

 🌐 [Portfolio](https://davechilders.github.io)